How to Actually Set your Yoga Class Prices: A Comprehensive Guide

 As time goes, you will build upon your skill.
 You will put more hours into your work and get better at your craft.
 Being strategic and raising your yoga class is a good plan.
 It will not be rewarding to you, but also help your clients understand the worth of what you are offering.

 Another scenario is when you are completely new to the scene and you are disappointed with your client turnover.
 Setting realistic expectations about your initial sales is the way to go.
-Having less clients in the beginning does not mean your service is bad.
+Having fewer clients, in the beginning, does not mean your service is bad.
 Do not start charging less than the value you are providing.

 Make sure you communicate the increase in price to your clients in the right way.
 Increasing your revenue is a must, but announcing it effectively is even more important.
 Be transparent, and break down the reasons for your price increase.
-You can send emails at the time of booking, put it on your booking portal and also post it on your social media.
+You can send emails at the time of booking, put them on your booking portal and also post them on your social media.

 Deciding your yoga class costs with this much to keep in mind, might seem overwhelming.
 But keep in mind, your business won’t fail if you make one mistake.
 This is an iterative process.

 If your sessions are overcrowded, raise your prices.
 Increase prices with increase in demand.
 If the turnout is less, wait and improve your marketing.
 Let your prospects know why your classes are important and share your message.